limbernie/limbernie.github.io/_posts/2018-11-18-bsidestlv-crypto.md

 The encrypted flag is at file offset `0x44b3` with a length of 22 characters.

-Armed with the plaintext, we can use the following Python's builtin dictionary structure to build a codebook:
+Armed with the plaintext, we can use the following Python code, along with it's builtin dictionary structure to build a codebook:

 ```py
 from itertools import izip